george24601/george24601.github.io/_posts/2019/2019-04-23-tidb-operator.md

 TPR = (k8s) third party resource
 PV = persistent volume

+* An operator is an application-specific controller mostly to handle stateful applications.
+The controller watches changes to etcd (state behind k8s api server), and executes corresponding changes
 * Use k8s's TPR API to encapsulate ops domain knowledge into the operator, and then inject the module to the k8s.
 TO to K8s is like bash to OS
 * We should use local volume to persist for prod, but we can use networked volume for backup.
 Know that local PV uses special rules for failover
   * When one machine is down, the pod's local PV may not be restored => stateful set itself is not enough